High-Stakes Communication – Breathing for Energetic Relaxation

 These communication preparation strategies can be practiced twice a day to make breathing effortless even during speaking engagements.
 As you become more comfortable with breathing to relax your body, you will find that you will be able to apply it in any moment of stress.
 Try doing these exercises in the car on the way to your talk, and, again, when you’re being introduced.
 Remember that when you stand up to speak, take a moment to breathe, center, and settle in.

-At Speakeasy, we teach these and similar proven speaking strategies in our What You Say and How You Say It business communication skills programs.
+At the Speakeasy website, we teach these and similar proven speaking strategies in our What You Say and How You Say It business communication skills programs.
 When you’re ready to take the next step in your communication journey, our dynamic faculty will be here for you.
 Contact us today to learn more about our upcoming program schedule and which program may be the best for you.